-On 4 December 1872, Seaman John Johnson of the Dei Gratia informed Captain Morehouse that he spotted a vessel off the port bow, 38°20′ N 17º 15′ W and 600 miles west of Portugal.
+On December 4, 1872, seaman John Johnson of the Dei Gratia ship informed Captain Morehouse that he spotted a vessel off the port bow, 38°20′ N 17º 15′ W and 600 miles west of Portugal.
 As this vessel drew closer to the Dei Gratia they noticed that only three sails were still set.
 The remainder of the sails had either been blown away or not raised.
 Something seemed amiss and after repeated attempts to contact the members of this ship, Captain Morehouse ordered three sailors to board her for inspection.
-As the sailors rowed toward the ship, they noticed the name “Mary Celeste New York” written on the stern.
+As the sailors rowed toward the ship, they noticed the name Mary Celeste New York written on the stern.

 Mary Celeste was approximately 100 feet long with an ornamental scroll on her bow.
-She was built in Nova Scotia in 1860 and originally named the Amazon.
-She displaced 280 tons and was registered as a half brig.
-Upon climbing on board, they realized it was unmanned.
-The vessel was noted to have minimal damage but overall in proper working order.
-The only thing that initially seemed out of place was that the lifeboat was missing.
-The captain of the Mary Celeste’s bed was unmade and toys laid on the deck.
+She was built in Nova Scotia in 1860 and was originally named the Amazon.
+She displaced 280 tons and was a half brig.
+When the sailors climbed on board, they realized it was unmanned.
+The vessel revealed minimal damage but overall in proper mechanical condition.
+The only thing that initially seemed out of place was that the lifeboat was gone.
+The captain’s bed was unmade and toys laid on the deck.
 In the ship’s log, the last note indicated the time and date of 8:00 am, November 25, 1872.
 It also said all conditions were normal and that they were near the Azores, approximately six miles from the island of Santa Maria.

-Davis explained “the ship sailed under different owners for twelve years, until her last captain loaded her with a cargo of cheap rubber boots and cat food before deliberately sinking her, and then filing an exorbitant insurance claim for an exotic cargo that never existed.
+Davis explained, “the ship sailed under different owners for twelve years, until her last captain loaded her with a cargo of cheap rubber boots and cat food before deliberately sinking her, and then filing an exorbitant insurance claim for an exotic cargo that never existed.
 Unfortunately, for the captain his plan fell apart after running the ship onto Rochelais Reef in Haiti, the ship hung up on the coral and refused to sink.
 Insurance inspectors investigated and found the worthless cargo.
 The captain and his first mate were later convicted on charges of what was then known as barratry.”